jamesssooi/fonty/README.md

 This command convert fonts to `.woff` and `.woff2` formats, as well as generate their @font-face CSS declaration into a file named `styles.css`.

 **fonty's** default behaviour is to convert a list of font files that you have provided.
-Alternative, it can also download fonts using the `—download` flag, or use an existing installed font on your computer using the `—installed` flag.
+You can specify glob patterns for your file paths.
+Alternatively, it can also download fonts using the `--download` flag, or use an existing installed font on your computer using the `--installed` flag.

 The [Web Open Font Format (WOFF)](#) is a widely supported font format for web browsers, and should be sufficient for a large majority of use cases.
 You can read the compatibility tables on [caniuse.com](https://caniuse.com/#search=woff).